Texas State Railroad: History

+On July 1–4, 2016, the railroad celebrated its 135th birthday.

+The railroad also has a long history in feature films, television series, special productions, documentaries, commercials and music including O Brother, Where Art Thou?, American Outlaws, The Long Riders, Gambler V:Playing for Keeps, Streets of Laredo, Rough Riders and episodes of NBC's Revolution.

 Texas & Eastern Railroad

 In September 2012, the Surface Transportation Board approved an operating agreement between the Texas State Railroad Authority and the Rusk, Palestine & Pacific Railroad (RP&P) for the latter to perform common carrier freight service over the Rusk-to-Palestine line using the RP&P name.
 In May 2017, the line was leased to the Texas & Eastern Railroad to carry on the freight services, the RP&P being dissolved in January 2018.
 The freight trains bear the Texas & Eastern name, but the passenger excursions continue to operate under the Texas State Railroad name.

 The Texas & Eastern interchanges with the Union Pacific at Palestine, and carries primarily construction aggregates, industrial products and chemicals.